deusfinance/deus-docs/docs/roadmap.md

 description: 'Timeline of the mportant milestones and updates'
 ---

-### February:

-- Develop hard cap engine for stocks
+## March:

-- Road to Mainnet: Add the S&P 500 data feed from finnhub.io to the Conductor.
+- Road to L2-Mainnet: Add the S&P 500 data feed from finnhub.io to the Conductor.
 We plan to have around 500² different possible asset combinations on DEUS Swap.
 Additionally, the top 100 crypto assets will also be added.
 So, users will be able to long BTC and short bank stocks :-)
+- Complete layer 2 solution to resolve the ever increasing issue of Gas costs by implementing fee free trading
 - Further decentralise Oracles

-## March:

-- Complete layer 2 solution to resolve the ever increasing issue of Gas costs by implementing fee free trading

 ### After launch in no particular order: